 On the TV a commercial appears.
 It's an advertisement for your Caribbean birthplace.
 A smile comes to your face as you see the lush beaches, historical monuments and hear the familiar sound of your native music.
 Suddenly, a woman flashes across the screen on horse back.
-Like every woman in almost every commercial you've ever seen about your home - she's White.
-If not, she's racially ambiguous.
+Like every woman in almost every commercial you've ever seen about your home - she's White and if not, racially ambiguous.
 Not a true depiction of so many of the women you know.
 Not at all close to the beautiful dark skin you've always been proud of.

 Is anything inherently wrong with a skinny woman modeling a carnival costume?
 Or casting white, racially ambiguous, or lighter skinned Black women in tourism commercials?
 Of course not.

-But can Caribbean media confidently say that it doesn't have a problem with colorism and fatphobia?
+But is there a problem with erasure?
+And can Caribbean media confidently say that it doesn't have a problem with colorism and fatphobia?

 The Caribbean community and its media outlets are no strangers to fatphobia an colorism, but are almost entirely unwilling to admit that there's a problem.
 This could be due to the Caribbean's makeup as a majority-Black region.

 It's difficult to start a conversation about the marginalization of groups like fat people, darker skinned people and even LGBTQ+ people in a region that is already marginalized due to race and other factors like socio-economic status.
 There tends to be a belief that because we are all marginalized in some way, the conversations surrounding fat phobia, colorism, and the centering of Eurocentric standards of beauty are not warranted.